savioret/retweet/docs/source/configure.rst

 - do_not_retweet_hashtags: do not retweet if one of the hashtags in this list is in the text of the tweet
 - only_if_hashtags: only retweet tweets having one of the hashtags of the list
 - older_than: only retweet tweets older than a number of minutes
+- younger_than: only retweet tweets younger than a number of minutes